ppezzull/Scaffold-Privy-AA/README.md

 **Important**: Make sure to set up both your Alchemy API key (optional if only using localhost) and Privy project ID in the `.env.local` file.
 The Alchemy API key is required to access public Ethereum networks, and the Privy project ID is needed for social login functionality.
 Without these, your dApp may not work as expected.

-Run smart contract test with `yarn foundry:test`
+- Run smart contract tests with `yarn hardhat:test`

-- Edit your smart contracts in `packages/foundry/contracts`
+- Edit your smart contracts in `packages/hardhat/contracts`
 - Edit your frontend homepage at `packages/nextjs/app/page.tsx`.
 For guidance on [routing](https://nextjs.org/docs/app/building-your-application/routing/defining-routes) and configuring [pages/layouts](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts) checkout the Next.js documentation.
-- Edit your deployment scripts in `packages/foundry/script`
+- Edit your deployment scripts in `packages/hardhat/deploy`
 - Customize your Privy configuration in `components/PrivyConnector.tsx`